enfabrica/enkit/scripts/gee.md

 The "commands" option shows a summary of all available commands.

-The "html" option produce's gee's manual, in html format.
+The "markdown" option produce's gee's manual, in markdown format.